 What is the appendix?

 The appendix is a small hollow organ attached to the large intestine located in the right lower part of the abdomen.
 Like the tonsils and adenoids, it contains a large number of lymph glands.
-If the appendix becomes inflamed, a condition called appendicitis results and the organ will have to be removed.
+If the appendix becomes inflamed, a condition called appendicitis results and the organ will have to be removed with an Appendectomy.
 The appendix is not necessary for health and can be taken out at an early age without adverse effects.

 What are the signs and symptoms of appendicitis?